 Adults living in Greater Lexington have comparable household incomes to adults in the state as a whole.
 A similar percentage of Greater Lexington adults lived above 100% of the federal poverty guidelines (FPG)17 than elsewhere in the state.
 However, the proportion of adults living in poverty throughout the state has been increasing.

-Adults living at less than 100% FPG
+Adults living at more than 200% FPG